rcl-ssl/docs/portal/azure-keyvault-san.md

 ![image](../images/portal/arm-consent-error.PNG)

-If you signed up for RCL with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:
+If you signed up for the RCL Portal with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:

 - [Sign-In Accounts for RCL](../authorization/sign-in-accounts)

 ## Set Access Control

-To create certificates for Azure DNS / Key Vault, the Azure AAD organizational account that you use to login to RCL must either be :
+To create certificates for Azure DNS / Key Vault, the Azure AAD organizational account that you use to login to the RCL Portal must either be :

 - An administrator to the subscription containing the Azure DNS Zone(s) / Key Vault(s)